KeyMaker25/Food-Search/README.md

 # Food-Search - IOS APP

-Adoption helps you find the food that you can make !
+Food-Search helps you find the food that you can make !
 With what you have !

 ## The app contains 3 main screens